-Properly formatted poster submissions will be printed within three business days (Monday-Friday, excluding holiday and break periods) and can be paid for / picked up at the Raynor Reserves & Media Services Desk (Raynor Lower Level).
+Properly formatted poster submissions will be printed within three (3) business days (Monday-Friday, excluding holiday and break periods) and can be paid for / picked up at the Raynor Digital Scholarship Lab Desk (Raynor Lower Level).
 Students are notified via e-mail when the print is ready for pick-up.

-Students submitting poster requests are responsible for trimming the prints to their final size. if you wish to crop your poster tools are available in the Digital Scholarship Lab.
+Students submitting poster requests are responsible for trimming the prints to their final size.
+If you wish to crop/cut your poster, tools are available in the Digital Scholarship Lab.

 Digital Scholarship Lab staff can provide a cost estimate if needed.